mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 this union was to restore interstellar trade, provide for mutual self-defence and preserve the technology of the four or five systems that had achieved TL12.
-The leaders of the Interstellar Confederacy ‘met as equals’ in a Grand Senate on Sketola.
+The leaders of the Interstellar Confederacy 'met as equals' in a Grand Senate on Sketola.

 In -623, after expanding to 32 star systems, the Interstellar Confederacy abruptly stopped accepting